Updated: Dec 18, 2022

 My first was in Strasbourg wondering around the streets to work up an appetite casing possible stops and posted menus.
 I ended up sitting outside in a garden setting along a pedestrian street, ordering a glass of dry, elegant Riesling in those perfect little green stemmed glasses.
-Hot out of the oven, it was the perfect bite, cheese, onion and bacon on a crispy thin crust.
-What was the secret, I asked my waiter, none he replied “it’s a farmer’s way of using the left over bits”; extra cheese made in the house, scrapes of ham, and extra dough from the bread loaf, a hot oven, Poof!
+Hot out of the oven, it was the perfect bite, soft cheese, onion and bacon on a crispy thin crust.
+What was the secret, I asked my waiter, none he replied “it’s a farmer’s way of using the left-over bits”; extra cheese made in the house, scrapes of ham, and extra dough from the bread loaf, a hot oven, Poof!

-For me it became a challenge to try every Flammekuecke, Flambee, or Tarte D’Alsace everywhere I went from Turckheim to Riquewihr when normally I am focused on the wines and Clos or Grand Crus wines of the region.
+For me it became a challenge to try every Flammekuecke, Flambee, or Tarte D’Alsace everywhere I went from Turckheim to Riquewihr when normally I am focused on the wines, Clos or Grand Crus wines of the region.
 One of the best things about Alsace wines is so few are exported many are just sold locally from their cellars or local restaurants.
-So it really give you a mission to try as many as possible when you are there.
+So it really gives you a mission to try as many as possible when you are there.
 And until about 20 years ago the Flammekuecken, which means cooked in flames, was the same, just a local specialty for Sunday evening meal for families or something to tie the skiers over on their way home.
-But as more travelers got a taste for this warm wonderful pizza with their glass of Sylvaner or Riesling, it spread to four corners.
+But as more travelers got a taste for this warm wonderful pizza with their glass of Sylvaner or Riesling, it has spread to all four corners.
 Then even Trader Joe’s, who loves to find great international specialties for their shoppers, has Tarte D’Alsace in the freezer section.
 Oh no!

 As typical in France, there is Confrerie de la Veritable Tarte Flambee d'Alsace, to safe guard and respect the old Alsatian gastronomic traditions.
 The brotherhood has 51 members offering the “real” Flammekueche, only made in a wood burning oven, each establishment carries an emblem of their membership at their door.